backpackerhh/blog-posts/cmik8n915000102l5gdof5eke.md

 ---
 title: "The one about adding borders between columns in a grid"
-seoDescription: "Learn how to add borders between grid columns using CSS and Tailwind CSS with practical examples "
+seoDescription: "Learn how to add borders between grid columns using CSS and Tailwind CSS with practical examples"
 datePublished: Sat Nov 29 2025 11:58:57 GMT+0000 (Coordinated Universal Time)
 cuid: cmik8n915000102l5gdof5eke
 slug: the-one-about-adding-borders-between-columns-in-a-grid